 Measure error vector magnitude

-The Error Vector Magnitude EVM object is a measurement of modulator or demodulator performance in an impaired signal.
+the modulator or demodulator performance of an impaired signal.

 To measure error vector magnitude: